segmentio/segment-docs/src/connections/destinations/catalog/actions-google-analytics-4/index.md

 #### Tracking Active Users & Sessions
 The Google Analytics 4 reports will only display active users who engage with your site for a non-zero amount of time.
 To ensure users are rendered in reports, Segment sets the `engagement_time_msec` parameter to 1 by default.
 If you track engagement time on your Segment events, you can use the **Engagement Time in Milliseconds** field mapping to set `engagement_time_msec` to a different value.

-If you choose to integrate with Google Analytics 4 client-side (using Gtag outside of Segment) _and_ also use Segment's Google Analytics 4 destination to send events through the API, you can also track sessions server-side.
+If you choose to integrate with Google Analytics 4 client-side (using Gtag outside of Segment) _and_ also use Segment's Google Analytics 4 destination to send events through the API, you can track sessions server-side.
 When using Gtag, [Google generates a `session_id` and `session_number` when a session begins](https://support.google.com/analytics/answer/9191807?hl=en){:target='_blank'}.
-The `session_id` and `session_number` can be passed as Event Parameters to Google Analytics 4 to stitch events sent through the API with the same session that was collected client-side.
+The `session_id` and `session_number` generated on the client can be passed as Event Parameters to stitch events sent through the API with the same session that was collected client-side.

 > info "Tracking sessions limitations"
 > Session tracking server-side only works if you are also sending data to Google Analytics 4 client-side.
 This is because the `session_id` must match a value that was previously collected on the client.
 Events still have to arrive within a 48 hour window of when the client-side events arrived, for them to be stitched properly.